MicroStrategy/rest-api-docs/docs/common-workflows/modeling/manage-table-objects/update-a-prompt-of-an-sap-hana-table.md

 :::

 You want to update the prompt of a table.
 The object ID of the table is `84AF2517E662417D9924FD678B44591A`.
-The table is in the Strategy Tutorial Advanced project and its ID is `6AB8DFFE4B99B7F6FB0E94AD176C4A28`.
+The table is in the MicroStrategy Tutorial Advanced project and its ID is `6AB8DFFE4B99B7F6FB0E94AD176C4A28`.
 The object ID of the current prompt is `339585B03F354D11AE8760C4489160F1` and you want to update fields of the prompt, for example, the name and default answers.

 :::info